nidayand/node-red-contrib-norelite/README.md

 msg.payload = {
     id : '31728023.39c83',  //the node.id of the sending node
     enabled: true,          //is the message instruction active (on/off)
-    type: 0,                //prioritization value (used by the switch node).
+    priority: 0,                //prioritization value (used by the switch node).
 Default '0'
     dim: 100,               //dim value 0-100
     color: '#FFFFFF'        //for use of color enabled devices }
 ```
-**id** is used for the **switch** node that keeps a record of all incoming messages and from where it was sent in order to calculate the outbound message from the node.
+**id** is sypically generated by the sending node (node-id) and is used by the **switch** node that keeps a record of all incoming messages and from where it was sent in order to calculate the outbound message from the node.

 ## Examples
 Look in the examples folder